 Prepare, prepare, prepare

 Once you’ve planned your meals for the week, shop and prep as much as you can ahead of time.
 Make a list of all the food you’ll need so you’re not caught off-guard missing a key ingredient (or get distracted while grocery shopping).
 Try to prep meals in advance: chop enough veggies for the week or cook up a large batch of chicken or ground beef to use in different meals.
 When you come home and are ready to start cooking, it’s as easy as pulling your prepped ingredients from the fridge (or freezer) instead of spending time chopping, cutting, slicing and dicing.
+If it seems like time is never on your side consider trying a meal-kit for added convenience.

 When kids get involved in meal prep they are more likely to try new foods (and take ownership in the meal they help make).
 Find kid-appropriate tasks for each meal, like peeling carrots, snipping herbs with scissors, placing toppings on pizzas or anything else you might be cooking up.
 Bonus: your little ones will learn healthy and helpful culinary skills that will stay with them into adulthood.